Skip to Content

 Police Violence Can Involve the Use of ‘Non-Lethal’ or ‘Less-Lethal’ Weapons

-Contrary to what the phrase implies, the use of “non-lethal” or “less-lethal” weapons can cause serious injuries and death.
+Contrary to what the phrase implies, the use of “non-lethal” or “less-lethal” weapons can cause severe injuries and death.
 Police brutality and excessive force cases often involve the following:

 • Police Batons: Swinging a baton can cause broken bones, broken teeth, fractured skulls, traumatic brain injuries, spinal cord injuries, and a host of other severe injuries.

-• Tasers: The powerful electrical charge in police-issued tasers have the potential to kill.
-According to a study conducted by Reuters, the number of deaths stemming from law enforcement use of tasers disproportionately affects people of color.
-The study also notes that law enforcement officials often misuse tasers and lack safety training.
+• Tasers: The powerful electrical charge in police-issued tasers has the potential to kill.
+According to a study conducted by Reuters, the number of deaths stemming from law enforcement use of Tasers disproportionately affects people of color.
+The study also notes that law enforcement officials often misuse Tasers and lack safety training.

-• Pepper Spray or Pepper Balls: Also known as “OC” spray (from the chemical name, oleoresin capsicum), pepper spray has been used as a crowd control measure during peaceful protests, or in situations where individuals are allegedly resisting arrest.
+• Pepper Spray or Pepper Balls: Also known as “OC” spray (from the chemical name, oleoresin capsicum), pepper spray has been used as a crowd control measure during peaceful protests or in situations where individuals allegedly resist arrest.
 While most injuries involving pepper spray are minor respiratory and skin issues, some people have suffered severe allergic reactions.
-A protestor in Omaha, Nebraska suffered permanent eye damage after being shot with a pepper ball projectile.
+A protestor in Omaha, Nebraska, suffered permanent eye damage after being shot with a pepper ball projectile.

-• Tear Gas: Like pepper spray, law enforcement officials use tear gas in crowd control situations.
-Inhaled tear gas can cause serious respiratory damage, especially for those with preexisting conditions.
+• Tear Gas: Law enforcement officials use tear gas in crowd control situations like pepper spray.
+Inhaled tear gas can cause severe respiratory damage, especially for those with preexisting conditions.
 Heart rate and blood pressure can increase with exposure to tear gas, causing some people to experience heart attacks.

 • Rubber Bullets: Police officers use rubber bullets during protests and other crowd control situations.
 Rubber bullets or other similar projectiles like bean bags are capable of breaking bones, causing skull fractures and other traumatic brain injuries, damaging internal organs, and inflicting painful eye injuries.

 If you or a loved one has been subjected to police brutality or misconduct, we are here to help you.
-It is our public duty to fight for justice on behalf of– and with – those affected by ongoing police aggression, to ensure that our clients are rightfully compensated and, importantly, to contribute to the fight of ending police violence and its underlying causes.
+It is our public duty to fight for justice on behalf of– and with – those affected by ongoing police aggression, to ensure that our clients are rightfully compensated, and, importantly, to contribute to the fight to end police violence and its underlying causes.

 Our Case Results